Predictable Forward Performance Processes: The Binomial Case: Conclusions

-Specifically, at the beginning of each evaluation period, the investor assesses the market parameters only for this period (during which trading may take place many times, in both discrete or continuous fashion).
-Then, she solves an inverse single-period investment model which yields the utility at the end of the period, given the one at the beginning.
-The martingality and supermartingality requirements of the forward performance process ensure that this construction, "period-by-period forward in time" and adapted to the new market information, yields time-consistent policies.
+We have introduced a discrete time analogue of the continuous time forward performance processes, focusing on the predictability of such criteria.
+Specifically, at the beginning of each evaluation period, the investor assesses the market parameters only for this period (during which trading may take place once or many times, in both discrete or continuous fashion).
+Then, she solves an inverse single-period inverse investment model which yields the utility at the end of the period, given the one at the beginning.
+The martingality and supermartingality requirements of the forward performance process ensure that this construction, ``period-by-period forward in time'' and adapted to the new market information, yields time-consistent policies.

-We have implemented this new approach in a binomial model with random parameters, including both the probabilities and the levels of the stock returns.
-Such a setting is considerably flexible, as it accommodates short-term predictability of the asset returns, sequential learning and other dynamically evolving factors affecting optimal investments.
+We have implemented this new approach in a binomial model with random, dynamically updated parameters, including both the probabilities and the levels of the stock returns.
 We have then discussed in detail how the construction of predictable forward performance processes essentially reduces to a single-period inverse investment problem.
-We have, in turn, shown that the latter is equivalent to solving a functional equation involving the inverse marginal functions at the beginning and the end of trading period, and have established conditions for the existence and uniqueness of solutions in the class of inverse marginal functions.
+We have, in turn, shown that the latter is equivalent to solving a functional equation involving the inverse marginal functions at the beginning and the end of the trading period, and have established conditions for the existence and uniqueness of solutions in the class of inverse marginal functions.

-We have finally provided an explicit algorithm that yields the forward performance process, the optimal portfolio and the associated optimal wealth processes.
+We have finally provided an explicit algorithm that yields the forward performance process as well as their optimal portfolio and the associated optimal wealth processes.

 There are a number of possible future research directions.
-Firstly, one may depart from the binomial model to study general discrete-time models allowing for trading to be discrete or continuous.
+Firstly, one may depart from the binomial model to study general discrete-time models, while allowing for trading to be discrete or continuous.
 Such models are inherently incomplete and additional difficulties are expected to arise with regards to the derivation of the functional equation for the inverse marginals as well as the existence and uniqueness of its solutions among suitable classes of functions.